BergrosGigja/The-recreation-of-Adam/README.md

 ## How to play

-This game used mouse click controls.
+This game uses mouse click controls.
 Point and click on the floor to help Adam walk.
-You can also click on people to talk to them and click on items to see them up close.
+You can also click on people to talk to them and on items to see them up close.

 ![](https://media.giphy.com/media/1rM1e6I7IEvxhbEMZr/giphy.gif)